judka-uriel/uriel-book/uriel_en.md

 In general, the primary meaning of sacrifices was to wean people away from egoism.
 Previously, part of one's property was symbolically given to G‑d through burning.
-Now one donates materially to help those in need.
+Now we donate materially to help those in need.
 Therefore, the only morally acceptable form of sacrifice in a restored Temple would be donations of the monetary equivalent of income received.
 Sacrifices are not abolished, only the offerings are replaced in accordance with the modern level